Pedro de la Rosa: HRT (2012)

 De la Rosa qualified ahead of Karthikeyan once again in China, and finished 21st, one lap down from the race winner.
-In Bahrain, he finished 20th after qualifying 22nd, although after the race he admitted that the team still needed "to gain some speed per lap" to fight their rivals on a consistent basis.
+In Bahrain, he finished 20th after qualifying 22nd, although after the race he admitted that the team still needed "to gain some speed per lap" to fight their rivals consistently.
 Following on from this, De la Rosa finished his home race for the first time since 1999 in 19th place, the last of all classified drivers.
 However, he was unable to complete the Monaco Grand Prix due to a collision with Pastor Maldonado at the beginning of the race.

 De la Rosa had a contract to compete in the 2013 season with HRT and was due to become team principal for 2014.
 The team folded at the end of the 2012 season, meaning de la Rosa was unable to take either position.